 Once the DWP have agreed to an advance payment you should get the money in 3 working days.
 Tell the DWP if you need it sooner than this - they can pay you on the same day if you’d have no other money to live on.

 The DWP will pay the advance into the same bank account you’re using for your Universal Credit claim.

 If you borrow a whole month's payment make sure you keep some back to pay your rent.
 Rent is included in your Universal Credit payment - it isn't usually paid straight to your landlord.

 If you've already had your interview

-You can phone the Universal Credit helpline to ask for an advance payment any time up to 1 month plus 1 week after you apply for Universal Credit.
+You can phone the Universal Credit helpline to ask for an advance payment or apply through your online account.
+You can ask up to 1 month minus 3 working days after you apply for Universal Credit.

 It’s best to ask as soon as possible.
-Remember that once you claim Universal Credit it will take at least 5 or 6 weeks for you to get your first payment (sometimes more).
+Once you claim Universal Credit it will take at least 5 weeks for you to get your first payment (sometimes more).
 So you'll need to think about how much money you'll need until your first payment.

 Universal Credit helpline